 Writes Ben, “It was 3:00 in the afternoon, and the year was 1987.
 To say my life at work was slow was overstating my daily production.”
 But something happened that day that would change his life forever: the single-line phone on his desk rang for the first time that day.
 On the other end of that call was the development director for the International Fund for Animal Welfare wanting to know if Ben’s travel company was interested in running helicopter adventures to view baby harp seals in the Gulf of St. Lawrence.

-Oh, and then there was another slight complication: Ben had just come off a short stint as an East Coast prep school history teacher, and he really had no idea where the Gulf of St. Lawrence was.
+Oh, and then there was another slight complication: Ben, who had just come off a short stint as an East Coast prep school history teacher, had no idea where the Gulf of St. Lawrence was.

 “After years of heated battles, including jail time and threats on Davies’ life, a European Community Directive in 1983 banned the import of harp seal skins, resulting in a dramatic decline in the hunt during the following years.
 But there was still a landsman hunt, where locals would sail or drag dories (small, wooden boats) out onto the ice floes.
 It was now Davies’ idea to replace that hunt with seal-watching tourism.
 ‘You can’t just take money away from the hunters without replacing their revenue’ was his sentiment.
 After so many tumultuous years, this is where I came onto the scene.